-- 1. The notion of processor affinity is common across operating systems and has become the accepted way to specify the constraints on which processor a thread can execute.
+The notion of processor affinity is common across operating systems and has become the accepted way to specify the constraints on which processor a thread can execute.
 In some sense, processor affinities can be viewed as additional release or scheduling parameters.
-However, to add them to the parameter classes requires the support to be distributed throughout the specification with a proliferation of new constructor methods.
-To avoid this, support is grouped together within the Affinity class.
-The class also provides the addition of processor affinity support to Java threads without modifying the thread object's visible API. - 2.
 The range of processors on which global scheduling is possible is dictated by the operating system.
 For SMP architectures, global scheduling across all processors in the system is typically supported.
 However, an application and an operator can constrain threads and processes to execute only within a subset of the processors.
 As the number of processors increase, the scalability of global scheduling is called into question.
-Hence, for (Nonuniform Memory Access (NUMA) architectures some partitioning of the processors is likely to be performed by the OS.
-Hence, global scheduling across all processors will not be possible on these systems.
-For these reasons, the RTSJ supports an array of predefined affinities.
-These are implementation-defined.
-They can be used either to reflect the scheduling arrangement of the underlying OS or they can be used by the system designer to impose defaults for, say, Java threads, extraheap realtime schedulables etc. A program is only allowed to dynamically create new affinities with cardinality of one.
-This restriction reflects the concern
+Hence, for NUMA architectures, some partitioning of the processors is likely to be performed by the OS.
+On these systems, global scheduling across all processors will not be possible.

-- that not all operating systems will support multiprocessor affinities. - 3.
 Many OSs give system operators command-level dynamic control over the set of processors allocated to a processes.
 Consequently, the realtime JVM has no control over whether processors are dynamically added or removed from its OS process.
 Predictability is a prime concern of the RTSJ.
 Clearly, dynamic changes to the allocated processors will have a dramatic, and possibly catastrophic, effect on the ability of the program to meet timing requirements.
-Hence, the RTSJ assumes that the processor set allocated to the RTSJ process does not change during its execution.
-A system that is capable of such manipulations should not exercise it on RTSJ processes. - 4.
-The reason the expert group decided not to add affinities to scheduling parameters is that ASEH do not have a single server thread, hence forcing a particular affinity would complicate the implementation.